AI Assistant Generates Business Logic Code

 true

 .
-Whether to automatically delete.xxx.md
+Whether to delete.xxx.md

 files after merging.

-Equivalent Command
+Equivalent CLI Command

 sponge assistant merge --type=deepseek --dir=/home/gopher/project/user --is-clean=true